WICG/fenced-frame/explainer/README.md

 *   They’re not allowed to communicate with the embedder and vice-versa, except for certain information such as limited size information.
 *   They access storage and network via unique partitions so no other frame outside a given fenced frame document can share information via these channels.
-For more details on this, please see [Fenced frames and document/network state](https://docs.google.com/document/d/1APHYxQD5inFv0gpMCIF7ukkEWqAOwFSA3JZp3J8Do88/edit?usp=sharing).
+This is described [here](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/storage_cookies_network_state.md).
 *   They may have access to browser-managed, limited unpartitioned user data, for example, turtledove interest group.

-The idea is that the fenced frame should not have access to both of the following pieces of information:
+The idea is that the fenced frame should not have access to both of the following pieces of information and be able to exfiltrate a join on those: